ErikWe/aoc-24/README.md

 ﻿# Advent of Code '24

-To run the program, first create a file with your input data.
+To solve, first create a file with your input data.
 Then, from the root of the repo, run:

 ``` bash
 py ./src/main.py <day> <inputfile>